g-ornelas/Forearm_EMG_Logistic_Regression_Analysis/README.md

 ### Results:

 The results partially support the original hypothesis for both needle electrodes.
 In regards to the needle at the Digitorum Communis (nDC), it was originally hypothesized that Chs 1, 5, and 6 would be the best predictors.
 The results show 1, 5, and 2.
 For the Digiti Quinti muscle (nDQ), it was originally hypothesized that Chs 3 and 4 would be the best predictors.
-Results show that it was 4, 5, and then 3.
+Results show that it was 4, and 5.

 <img src="Feature_Importance_EnergyMap.png" width=800 height=300 />